Explore different data analysis software applications and the skills you need to land an entry level data analysis position.

 Build key data visualization skills like storyboarding and dashboards on Tableau:

 MySQL is an open-source relational database management system (RDBMS) used for storing application data, particularly web-based ones.
-Popular among websites, MySQL has been used by such popular websites as Facebook, Twitter, and YouTube.
+MySQL is popular among websites and is used by such well-known sites as Facebook, X (formerly Twitter), and YouTube.

 In data, a Structured Query Language (SQL) is used for managing relational database management systems, which use relational databases usually structured into tables.
 As a result, data professionals use MySQL to store data securely and perform routine data analysis.
 While the program has limitations, MySQL typically fits well within many businesses' existing data systems.